Accessibility Information

 Section 502 of The Rehabilitation Act of 1973

 The Rehabilitation Act of 1973 requires access to programs and activities that are funded by federal agencies and to federal employment.
-Section 502 of the Rehabilitation Act created the Access Board who was charged with ensuring compliance with standards issued under the Architectural Barriers Act (ABA) and proposing solutions to the environmental barrier problems addressed in the ABA.
+Section 502 of the Rehabilitation Act created the Access Board, which was charged with ensuring compliance with standards issued under the Architectural Barriers Act (ABA) and proposing solutions to the environmental barrier problems addressed in the ABA.
 Congress was clear in its intent that compliance be the primary essence of the Board's function.

 Later amendments strengthened requirements for access to electronic and information technology in the federal sector (Section 508).